riptano/cassandra-dtest-deprecated/upgrade_tests/README.md

 # Adding a new test module

 This procedure is very similar to adding a single test, but requires a little bit more work.
-In the above example, the cql_tests.py module has already been built to do the necessary code generation covering the various upgrade paths, and that module is a good reference for seeing how the code generation works.
+In the above example, the [cql_tests.py](cql_tests.py) module has already been built to do the necessary code generation covering the various upgrade paths, and that module is a good reference for seeing how the code generation works (see the end of the file).

 The basic module creation procedure:

 - Add the new module file.
-- Add one or many classes to the module file, most typically extending upgrade_base.py:UpgradeTester
+- Add one or many classes to the module file, most typically extending [upgrade_base.py](upgrade_base.py):UpgradeTester
-- If you don't extend UpgradeTester, generally you want the base class to set ```__test__ = False```.
-This will prevent nosetests from directly running the test cases in the base class since the class is intended to act as a template and not be directly executed (its generated subclasses will be run directly, however).
+- If you don't extend UpgradeTester, set ```__test__ = False```.
+This will prevent nosetests from directly running the base class as a test, since the class is intended to act as a template and not be directly executed.
-- At the end of the module, you'll query the supported upgrade manifest using upgrade_manifest.py:build_upgrade_pairs.
-Similar to cql_tests.py you'll probably want to combine the upgrade paths with other configurations for a more complete test matrix.
+- At the end of the module, you'll query the supported upgrade manifest using [upgrade_manifest.py](upgrade_manifest.py):build_upgrade_pairs.
+Similar to [cql_tests.py](cql_tests.py) you'll probably want to combine the upgrade paths with other configurations for a more complete test matrix.
 Don't forget to do the class gen for each class in your module.
 - To accomplish the actual code gen, it's easiest to look at some examples and borrow logic from another implemented module.
 The code is a bit difficult to follow, but it's purpose is pretty straightforward which is just to build a bunch of classes